CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 ### **Advanced Configuration for Stable Diffusion**

 For those looking to delve deeper with Stable Diffusion for AI image generation, note that this requires an even more powerful PC setup.
 The computational demands are significantly higher, necessitating a high-performance CPU, ample RAM, and a robust GPU.
+A minimum of 12GB of VRAM on the GPU is recommended.

-For a comprehensive guide on setting up Stable Diffusion, including hardware specifications, refer to this [YouTube Guide](https://www.youtube.com/watch?v=A0xUnf5302k&pp=ygUXbG9jYWwgaW1hZ2UgIHVuY2Vuc29yZWQ%3D).
+For a comprehensive guide on setting up Stable Diffusion, including hardware specifications, refer to this: [YouTube Guide](https://www.youtube.com/watch?v=A0xUnf5302k&pp=ygUXbG9jYWwgaW1hZ2UgIHVuY2Vuc29yZWQ%3D).

 ### **LLM (Mistral) Access and Tips**